Table of Contents

 If you are experiencing an Addisonian crisis, you need immediate medical care.
 The treatment typically consists of intravenous (IV) injections of hydrocortisone, saline (salt water), and dextrose (sugar).
 These injections help restore blood pressure, blood sugar, and potassium levels to normal.

-- Carry a medical alert card and bracelet at all times so that emergency medical workers know what kind of care you need.
+- Carry a medical alert card and bracelet at all times.
+This gives emergency medical workers information about your condition.

-- Keep extra medicine with you in case you forget to take your pills.
-Ask your doctor about a prescription for an injectable form of corticosteroids for use in emergency situations.
+- Keep extra medicine with you in case you forget to take your medicine.
+Ask your doctor for an injectable form of corticosteroids for use in an emergency.

-- Keep in touch with your family doctor.
-Let him or her know if your symptoms change or if your medicines stop working the way they used to.
+- Tell your doctor if your symptoms change or if your medicines stop working the way they used to.